 If you are looking for a gold ETF that mostly holds Canadian and US gold miners, then XGD is the fund for you.

 Compared to other ETFs, the XGD MER is recently high at 0.61%.
-It also pays a fairly low dividend on a semi-annual basis which means only twice per year.
+It also pays a fairly low dividend semi-annually, which means only twice per year.

 XGD is a good investment for Canadian investors who simply want to diversify into a commodities market that has been performing well over the past couple of years.

-XGD’s cumulative performance speaks for itself as it has returned over 255% since its inception.
-But this is only a 6.22% average annual return which lags major benchmarks like the S&P 500 index.
-Canadian investors will enjoy the reasonable MER fees and exposure to international markets.
+XGD’s cumulative performance speaks for itself, as it has returned over 230% since its inception.
+But this is only a 5.56% average annual return which lags behind major benchmarks like the S&P 500 index.
+Canadian investors will enjoy reasonable MER fees and exposure to international markets.

 No, XGD is not a hedged ETF.
 Although it does hold a small amount of CAD and USD currencies, XGD is not explicitly a hedged ETF.

 Yes, XGD does pay a distribution to its shareholders.
-While the iShares page for XGD says dividends are paid out on a semi-annual basis, it seems that most sites have it as a quarterly dividend.
-Currently, the XGD dividend has an annual yield of 1.15%.
+The dividends are paid out semi-annually for XGD, which might not appeal to investors seeking out income as well as growth.
+Currently, the XGD dividend has an annual yield of 1.87%.

 BMO Global Asset Management has several gold ETFs it offers to Canadian investors.
 The most popular gold ETF from BMO is the ZGD BMO Equal Weight Global Gold Index ETF.
-ZGD holds 33 different gold stocks from all over the world.
-The largest allocation is 59.67% to Canadian gold companies.
+ZGD.TO holds 31 different gold stocks from all over the world.
+The largest allocation is 63.50% to Canadian gold companies